nan-yu-penn-state/QueryGeneratorforBIMserver0.2/src/utility/ifc_analyser/readme.txt

  as the first input argument and the number is the number after # of the entity you are going to analyse.

+ If you want to view it in .txt file, then you can use:

+ - java Hierachical_IFC ifc_file_name.ifc number >> Filename.txt

  Goes with the example, you may get the following as a result:

  *********************************************************************